Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         we recommend the ingest SHOULD use the mozzilla intermediate compatibility profile which is supported
         in many available implementations [=MozillaTLS=].
-     7. The encoder or ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 segment duration.
+     7. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 segment duration.
-        An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the live encoder or media ingest source in the event of a service update.
+        An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the ingest source in the event of a service update.
         For this reason, the HTTP POST for sparse data such as sparse tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.